Key takeaways:

 What is Nattokinase?

-Nattokinase is produced by the bacteria Bacillus subtilis natto and is found in the traditional Japanese fermented soybean food called natto.
-Natto has been used for centuries in Japan as a remedy for heart disease.[ref]
+Nattokinase is a powerful serine protease enzyme, which means it is an enzyme that breaks apart the bonds in certain proteins.
+It is produced by the bacteria Bacillus subtilis natto, which is found in the traditional Japanese fermented soybean food called natto.
+Interestingly, natto has been used for centuries in Japan as a remedy for heart disease.[ref]

 Nattokinase acts as a fibrinolytic.
 It means that it breaks down a fibrin clot by cutting the fibrin mesh.[ref]
+Recent animal research also shows that nattokinase has anti-inflammatory properties and reduces inflammation caused by lipopolysaccharide (LPS) found on bacteria.[ref]

 Let’s dig into how this works and when it could be important…